Here’s everything you need to know about visiting this lively port town on Lake Superior.

 Downtown hotels are within walking distance of Canal Park.
-The Sheraton on Superior Street is newest.
+The Sheraton on Superior Street, not far from Fitger's, is poshest.
 The Holiday Inn & Suites is newer.
-The Radisson is oldest, but its revolving rooftop restaurant is very good.
+The Radisson, known for its round shape and rotating restaurant, is oldest.
 All have pools.

 Fitger's Inn is in the historic brewery complex on the Lakewalk.
-It doesn't have a pool, but it's under the same roof as restaurants, shops, a dinner theater, a spa, a brewpub and a nightclub.
+It doesn't have a pool, but it's under the same roof as restaurants, shops, a brewpub and a nightclub.

 Duluth also has many B&Bs.
-Solglimt faces the lake on Park Point, where you'll also find several of Duluth's cottages.
+Solglimt faces the lake on Park Point.
 Other B&Bs occupy mansions in East Duluth, where tycoons settled at the turn of the century.

 © Beth Gauper